code-star/codestar-website-azure-functions/README.md

 ### Deploy to Prod Slot:

+- in VS Code, in the Azure toolbar under Resources, expand codestar-website-api > Slots > test and right-click.
+Click "Swap slot..."
+- select the production slot

+or:

 - in VS Code, in the Azure toolbar under Workspace > click the "deploy" icon (cloud with up arrow), select the correct Resource Group and the codestar-website-api Function App.
 Allow overwriting the existing deployment.

 ## TODO